- Emotional Support Animal Laws: Understanding Assistance Animals

 Emotional Support Animals (ESAs) are animals that are specially designated to assist individuals with emotional or psychological disabilities.
-According to federal law, ESAs can be distinguished in the following ways:
+They are a kind of assistance animal.
+According to federal law, assistance animals can be distinguished in the following ways:

 Individuals who are blind, deaf, restricted to a wheelchair, or suffer from seizure disorders can benefit immensely from the aid of a service animal.
 Service animals are dogs or miniature horses that are specially trained to perform tasks and recognize medical conditions.